 Welcome Veterans, Reservists, Active Duty and Eligible Dependents

 NLTCC proudly serves our active duty and veteran military students as they pursue a college education.
 As an active or veteran military member, you may be eligible for education benefits.
-If you have any questions or concerns regarding how to utilize any of these benefits at NLTCC, please call or email your campus’ financial aid officer or your LaVetCorps Navigator.

 Important Benefit Information

-• Cross-enrolled veterans must have a Parent Letter sent to the VA Certifying Official from their parent institution in order to receive benefits from NLTCC
+Cross-enrolled veterans must have a Parent Letter sent to the VA Certifying Official from their parent institution in order to receive benefits from NLTCC

-• Fill out an admissions application online.
-Then check with Student Services at the campus that you are planning to attend to see if your application for admissions is complete.
+• Check with Student Services at your campus to confirm your application is complete.

 If applicable military requests should be made to: